liuliu-dev/CommitGraph/README.md

 ## Overview

-The Commit Graph package is a React component that allows you to visualize a commit graph based on provided commit and branch head data.
-It provides an interactive and informative representation of commit history within a repository.
+The Commit Graph package is a React component designed to visualize commit graphs in an interactive and informative way, showcasing commit history within a repository.
+This package supports dynamic loading and visualization of commit history, including features like pagination to manage large datasets efficiently.

+## Features

+- **Interactive Commit Graph Visualization:** Render the commit history as an interactive graph, providing a clear and informative view of repository activities.
+- **Customizable Styles:** Offers extensive styling options for the commit graph, including node colors, spacing, and more, to match your project's design.
+- **Manual Pagination Integration Support:** While **CommitGraph** itself does not provide built-in pagination, it is designed to work seamlessly with manual pagination implementations.
+This flexibility ensures that CommitGraph can handle large datasets effectively, maintaining performance and accuracy in data representation as more commits are dynamically loaded into the graph.

 ## Installation

-You can install the Commit Graph package via npm:
+Install the Commit Graph package via npm:

 ```shell
 npm install commit-graph